|Energy (Kcal) 120|

 |Total Sugars 5.6g||6%|

-Take a large microwavable bowl add the olive oil, potato, garlic and 200ml of the stock and cook for 5 minutes.
+Take a large microwavable bowl add the olive oil, potato, garlic and 200ml of the stock and cook for 5 minutes or according to the manufacturer’s instructions.
 Now add the leftover vegetables, another 200ml of the stock and cook for a further 8-10 minutes.
-Carefully tip into as liquidizer and add the rest of the stock, blend until smooth.
+Carefully tip into a blender and add the rest of the stock, blend until smooth.

 Pour back into the bowl, add the flageolet beans and season with salt and milled pepper, warm back up through the microwave and serve with chopped fresh chives a warm crusty bread.